 Each adult who participates in the lab is initially tested to assess his or her skills.
 Based on this assessment, an individualized learning plan is created for the participant to follow.

 The lab works closely with the Center for Working Families (CWF) based at Southwest Economic Solutions.
-The mission of CWF is to help low-income families reach financial stability, access income supports, develop educational and employment opportunities, build wealth, and move up the economic ladder.
+The mission of CWF is to help low-income families reach financial stability, access income support, develop educational and employment opportunities, build wealth, and move up the economic ladder.